Undetectable FAQ

 Over 90% of people on treatment will have an undetectable viral load within 3 to 6 months of starting treatment, or even earlier for some.

-The effectiveness of treatment within that period depends primarily on what your viral load was before you started treatment, your T-cell count, general health and whether you’ve been on treatment previously.
+The effectiveness of treatment within that period depends primarily on your viral load before starting treatment, your T-cell count, general health and whether you’ve been on treatment previously.

 My viral load has changed with the new sensitive viral load testing that has become available, should I be concerned?

 New, more sensitive viral load testing has become available in NSW.
-For some people, they will see a change in their viral load readings from less than 20 copies, to a new number ranging between 20 and 200 copies.
-More sensitive testing means that NSW laboratories are able to detect small amounts of virus for people who have extremely low viral loads, this however should not be a cause for concern.
+Some people’s viral load readings will change from less than 20 copies to a new number ranging between 20 and 200 copies.
+More sensitive testing means that NSW laboratories can detect small amounts of virus for people with extremely low viral loads; however, this should not be a cause for concern.

-If you have a viral load of less than 200 copies/mL, you are still considered undetectable.
+You are still considered undetectable if you have a viral load of less than 200 copies/mL.
 A person with this level of viral suppression cannot transmit HIV to their partners.
 For more information, speak to your doctor.

 I’ve met a hot guy who is HIV positive and has an undetectable viral load.
 Do we need to use condoms?

-It’s always important to consider using condoms with sexual partners, including casual sex partners and random hook ups.
-While the viral load may be undetectable, there are other things you may want to think about – the possibility of STI transmission or when his last viral load test was.
+It’s always important to consider using condoms with sexual partners, including casual sex partners and random hookups.
+While the viral load may be undetectable, you may want to consider other things, such as the possibility of STI transmission or when his last viral load test was.

 It’s smart for both of you to consider and discuss these things so you can get on with having fun.